MartinBulla/avian_FID_covid/Data/READ_ME.txt

 WHEN USING the data, PLEASE CITE both the original paper and this dataset:

-Bulla, M. & Mikula, P. (2022).
+Bulla et al..
+(2022).
 Supporting information for 'Urban birds' flight responses were unaffected by the COVID-19 shutdowns'.
 Open Science Framework https://doi.org/10.17605/OSF.IO/WUZH7.